 5. Collect more reviews

 Once you've done your best to respond to and resolve the negative review, start collecting reviews from as many of your customers as possible.
 By collecting reviews from a broad cross-section of your customers, you can help make sure that your rating and online reputation reflect how your customers actually feel about you.
 That way, any future negative reviews can be seen in the broader context of all your happy customers.
-SiteJabber has found that business with more than 1,000 reviews have an 18% higher rating and get 672% more leads.
+SiteJabber has found that business with more than 1,000 reviews have an 18 percent higher rating and get 672 percent more leads.

 Note: It is possible to get all of these services for free, so if a review or reputation management company tries to charge you, you can say no and go elsewhere.